ourresearch/openalex-docs/the-data/works/README.md

 ### `authorships`

-_List:_ List of [`Authorship`](authorship-object.md) objects, each representing an author and their institution.
+List of authorships for this work, each representing an author and their institution(s).

 [Limited to](../../authors/limitations.md) the first 100 authors to maintain API performance.

+See [`Authorship`](authorship-object.md) for more information.

 ```json
 authorships: [